cms-jet/JMEDAS/README.md

 ## Run exercises in SWAN

 This version of the same tutorial uses Jupyer Notebooks as a browser-based development environment at [CERN-SWAN](https://swan.cern.ch).
-The content of these notebooks is the same as the one in lxplus, it is just a different set up.
+The content of these notebooks is the same as the one in lxplus/cmslpc, it is just a different set up.

 ### Getting Started (Setup)